-We have a globally diversified end-user base, consisting of corporate enterprises, including banks, insurance companies, manufacturing and retail, government agencies, media companies and service providers, such as telecommunication carriers, internet service providers and application service providers.
+We have a globally diversified end-user base, consisting of corporate enterprises, including banks, insurance companies, manufacturing and retail companies, government agencies and media companies, and service providers, such as telecommunication carriers, internet service providers, cloud service providers and application service providers.
 Customers in these different vertical markets deploy Radware products for availability, performance and security of their applications from headquarters to branch offices.

-In 2015, approximately 41% of our sales were in the Americas (principally in the United States), 29% were in EMEA (Europe, Middle East and Africa) and 30% in Asia-Pacific, compared to 42%, 25% and 33%, respectively, in 2014, and 38%, 28% and 34%, respectively, in 2013.
-Other than the United States, which accounted for 32% of our total revenues in 2015, no other single country accounted for more than 10% of our sales for 2015.
+In 2016, approximately 43% of our sales were in the Americas (principally in the United States), 27% were in Europe, Middle East and Africa ("EMEA") and 30% in Asia-Pacific, compared to 41%, 29% and 30%, respectively, in 2015, and 42%, 25% and 33%, respectively, in 2014.
+Other than the United States, which accounted for 35% of our total revenues in 2016, no other single country accounted for more than 10% of our sales for 2016.

-In 2015 approximately 60% of our sales derived from product sales and 40% derived from service sales, compared to approximately 63% and 37%, respectively, in 2014 and 62% and 38% respectively in 2013.
+In 2016, approximately 56% of our sales derived from product sales and 44% derived from service sales, compared to approximately 63% and 37%, respectively, in 2015 and 63% and 37%, respectively, in 2014.
+We believe that this reflects our strong product installed base that drives a demand for our support and managed services and maintenance as well as a decline in our product sales.

-In 2015, approximately 71% of our sales derived from the enterprise market, and 29% derived from the carrier market, compared to approximately 68% and 32%, respectively, in 2014 and 70% and 30%, respectively, in 2013.
+In 2016, approximately 69% of our sales derived from the enterprise market and 31% derived from the carrier market, compared to approximately 71% and 29%, respectively, in 2015 and 68% and 32%, respectively, in 2014.

-For the years ended December 31, 2015, 2014 and 2013, no single customer accounted for more than 10% of our sales.
-As of December 31, 2015, 2014 and 2013, no single customer represented more than 10% of the trade receivables balance.
+For the years ended December 31, 2016, 2015 and 2014, no single customer accounted for more than 10% of our sales.
+As of December 31, 2016, 2015 and 2014, no single customer represented more than 10% of our trade receivables balance.